YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - SOA Start of [a zone of] authority record
 - AXFR Authoritative Zone Transfer

+IPv6 (and IPSec) allows for header authentication, IPv4 does not.

 split-horizon DNS: aka  split-view DNS, split-brain DNS, or split DNS.
 -  first DNS server on the internal network and second DNS in DMZ